3scale-qe/3scale-tests/doc/GATEWAYS.md

         production: "https://%s.localhost:8080"                                          # Optional: Wildcard address for production address for service
     apicast_configuration_url: "https://<admin access token>@<3scale admin URL>"         # Optional: Apicast config.
 URL
     service_routes: True                                                                 # Optional: If Apicats should create automatic route for each service
-    randomized: False                                                                    # True, if endpoints and deployments should be blamed
+    randomize: False                                                                    # True, if endpoints and deployments should be blamed
 ```
 ## TLS APIcast
 *Description*: Extension to Template APIcast, which sets up APIcast for TLS communication